srfoster/chinese-study-app/Log.md

+2/14/2024
+- Added a shuffle button.
+Added a sort by learning level.
+Began a rough implementation of checking answers (todo: improve this)

+2/8/2024
+- Almost finished implementing User Story #1: user can study a deck of cards and set learning level.
+TODO: Need to make data persist across page loads!

+2/6/2024
+- Fixed the bug where you can go past the last (or first) card.
+Started to save the learning level, but this required moving card data into state variable.
+But this caused the data variable to not be accessible, and broke our fix for the aforementioned bug.

+2/5/2024
+- Moved clip data from hardcoded variable in frontend code to a glitch-hosted backend, fetched in useEffect.

 1/25/2024
 - Added current card to the React app state, and make the current card display.
 Change the current card when you press Prev or Next.